 \subsection{Supervised setup}

-Paired data is difficult to obtain for large scale real-world datasets, however it can be collected for a controlled smaller dataset.
-Here we demonstrate that \textit{UnShadowNet} can easily extend to exploit when paired shadow-free ground-truths ($G$) are available.
+Paired data is difficult to obtain for large-scale real-world datasets, however, it can be collected for a controlled smaller dataset.
+Here we demonstrate that \textit{UnShadowNet} can be easily extended to exploit when paired shadow-free ground-truths ($G$) are available.
 Since the optimal level of illumination in the regions are available from $G$ itself, we remove $\mathcal{I}$ in the fully-supervised setup and use different augmented versions of the $G$ directly.
 Additionally, we make use of different losses that help to generate more realistic shadow-free images.
 To avoid loss of details in terms of content \cite{ledig2017photo}, we employ the pixel-wise \textit{L1}-norm:

-Colour plays an important role in preserving the realism of the generated image and maintaining the consistency with the real image.
-To this end, we follow a recent study in the literature \cite{wang2019underexposed} to formulate the colour loss as:
+Color plays an important role in preserving the realism of the generated image and maintaining consistency with the real image.
+To this end, we follow a recent study in the literature \cite{wang2019underexposed} to formulate the color loss as:

 where $\angle(,)$ computes an angle between two colors regarding the RGB color as a $3$D vector \cite{wang2019underexposed}, and $P$ represents the number of pixel-pairs.

 In addition, style plays an important role in an image that corresponds to the texture information \cite{gatys2015texture}.
 We follow \cite{gatys2016image} to define a Gram matrix as the inner product between the vectorised feature maps $i$ and $j$ in layer $l$: